shabin5785/LearnAngularJS/Doc_6.md

+**Depending on where we put data, we have to send out updates or changes to all the components that use the data.
+So we use subject and subcribe.**

 **Pipes**
 -----------------
 - Pipes are built into angular that allows us to transform output., like converting string to uppercase while displaying